Your name and what do

 My specialty is beauty makeup.
 My instagram page is @iku_mua, you can view my work.

-Why did you become a make-up artist?
+Why did you become a

-What are the challenges you went through to become a MUA?
+challenges you went through to become a MUA?

 - Another challenge I faced Was breaking into an industry with a new approach and style.
 Being “simple” Embracing different skin tones and enhancing them instead of masking and making everyone look light skinned.
 Toning down the overall heaviness and making the makeup softer.
 Many people did not get the appeal.
 Things are changing now and nothing makes me happier.